Guardians vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Guardians vs. Astros: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Cleveland Guardians and Josh Naylor will hit the field against the Houston Astros and Kyle Tucker on Saturday at 6:10 PM ET, in the second of a three-game series at Progressive Field.
+Jose Ramirez and the Cleveland Guardians hit the field on Sunday at Progressive Field against Brandon Bielak, who is starting for the Houston Astros.
+First pitch is at 12:40 PM ET.

-Oddsmakers list the Guardians as -135 favorites on the moneyline, while giving the underdog Astros +110 moneyline odds to win.
-The contest's total has been set at 8 runs.
+Oddsmakers list the Guardians as -145 moneyline favorites, while giving the underdog Astros +120 moneyline odds.
+The over/under is 8 runs for this matchup (with -115 odds to go over and -105 odds on the under).

 Rep your team with officially licensed Guardians gear!
 Head to Fanatics to find jerseys, shirts, and much more.